Updated: Jan 21

-Our tropical greenhouse is overflowing with beautiful foliage and a great selection of the best low-maintenance and exotic houseplants.
-There are many options for bright, sunny rooms or low light rooms.
+Our tropical greenhouse is overflowing with beautiful foliage and includes a great selection of the best low-maintenance houseplants.
+There are many options for bright, sunny rooms, as well as rooms with low light conditions.
 Many houseplants are naturally adapted to low light and are ultra-efficient at capturing light.
-We can help you choose the right plants to make your home more inviting.
+The trick is simply knowing which plants these are!
+Below is list of low light plants to help you spruce up the less sunny spots in your house or bring some life to your office space!

-Over-watering is one of the most common reasons a Dracaena will die.
-Let them dry out and then water deeply, letting the water drain from the bottom of the container.
+These lovely plants come in many shapes, sizes and varieties.
+Over-watering is one of the most common causes of death for Dracaenas.
+Let them dry out almost completely, then water deeply, saturating the soil until water begins to drain from the bottom of the container.
 It could take up to 3 weeks to dry out in the winter.
+Just remember with these plants, less is more when it comes to watering!
+If they develop root rot from overwatering, they are very difficult to save.
+For more information on Dracaena care, check out this blog!

-Not only do houseplants make your home more beautiful and inviting, they absorb indoor air pollution and keep you healthy!
+Not only do houseplants make your home more beautiful and inviting, but they also absorb indoor air pollution and help keep the air in your home fresh, clean and filtered, resulting in a happier, heathier you!
 Polluted indoor air is a major cause of headaches, nausea, itchy eyes and other discomforts.
+Houseplants are also proven to reduce stress, lighten moods, decrease anxiety, and more.
+For an exhaustive list of all the ways houseplants benefit us, check out this blog!

 Sources of Indoor Air Pollution Include: